- 1 Kindle Paperwhite: Amazon kindle Paperwhite Review

 The screen has enough pixels to see and read everything.
 There is the absence of color which is damaging, which is why the Japanese manga format is more suitable than the American comic book format.

 But, after a few pages, you get used to it and you can read a comic book without too much worry on your Kindle Paperwhite …

 So, clearly, this e-reader is not a color comic book or comic book reader.
 But, for the manga available on the Kindle store, this is really very interesting!

-This e-reader released in fall 2018 has the following specifications:
+This amazon kindle paperwhite released in the fall of 2018 has the following specifications:

 - 6-inch touch screen, 300 PPI

 - 8 GB of storage memory (up to 32 GB optional – no SD card slot available)